 Before you begin

-To learn how to take and download 2D Snapshots in Matterport's Edit mode, reference the following Help Center articles before beginning:
+To learn how to take and download 2D snapshots in Matterport Workshop, reference the following Help Center articles before beginning:

 1. Keep Vertical and Horizontal Lines Straight